birmehto/Practice/README.md

-Tis is a modren website which also live
+This is a modren website which also live